 You have two options to fish, the inside or outside wall, either way you have a bit of a walk dependent on where you want to fish.
 Its 1.5miles to the end, its the longest breakwater in the UK.
 That said I have seen good size Huss, Wrasse, Doggies..well pretty much everything come out just as you walk onto the breakwater.

-The back of the wall out to sea is a tackle graveyard, huge boulders and rocks right up against the wall.
+The back of the wall facing out to sea is a tackle graveyard, huge boulders and rocks right up against the wall.
 I haven’t fished it myself but I am told there is all sorts down there and some good size fish too if you can get them off the bottom quick enough.
 Pulley kennels and a quick retrieve are a must.
-There are some cheap mixed rigs available HERE

 The inside of Holyhead Breakwater is quite the opposite, a sandy bottom that gripper leads can sometimes just slide through.
 I haven’t been snagged or lost tackle yet which is always a bonus whilst fishing the inside.